LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/working-with-arrays.rst

 Arrays are Mutable
 ------------------

+.. index:: mutable

-Mutability refers to what happens to when values are edited.
+In programming mutability refers to what happens when you attempt to change a value.
 Remember that Strings are immutable, meaning that any change to a string results in a new string being created.
-In constrast, arrays are **mutable**, meaning that individual items in an array can be edited without a new array being created.
+In contrast, arrays are **mutable**, meaning that individual items in an array can be edited without a new array being created.

 .. admonition:: Example